Planetarium Show: Accidental Astronauts

 What is Cooperative Agreement?

-The Illinois Public Community College Act of 1965 provides that if a student wishes to take a "curriculum of studies" not offered in the home community college district, but is offered in another Illinois community college district, the home community college district may pay the non-resident portion of the tuition while he/she/they are enrolled in such a program.
+The Illinois Public Community College Act of 1965 provides that if a student wishes to pursue an Associate in Applied Science degree or certificate (career program) that is not offered in their home community college district, but is offered in another Illinois community college district, the home community college district will grant cooperative agreement approval for the student to receive the in-district rate of tuition for the requested program at the cooperating community college.

 When do I need to apply?

-You must apply with JJC prior to the following deadline dates:
+You must submit a cooperative agreement request to JJC prior to the following deadline dates:

 Fall - July 25th